Raphael Semmes: Early life and education

 and entered the U.S. Navy as a midshipman in 1826.
-Semmes first served on the Lexington, cruising the Caribbean and the Mediterranean until September 1826, when he was placed on leave for reasons of ill health.
-After a short convalescence he served on the U.S.S.
-Erie for part of 1829 and on the U.S.S.
-Brandywine (formerly Susquehanna) for the rest of 1829 and the first nine months of the following year.
-On September 29, 1830, he was posted to the U.S.S.
-Porpoise of the West Indies squadron, which was attempting to suppress piracy in the Caribbean.
+Semmes first served on the Lexington, cruising the Caribbean and the Mediterranean until September 1826, when he was placed on leave for ill health.
+After a short convalescence, he served on the USS Erie for part of 1829 and on the USS Brandywine (formerly Susquehanna) for the rest of 1829 and the first nine months of the following year.
+On September 29, 1830, he was posted to the USS Porpoise of the West Indies squadron, which was attempting to suppress piracy in the Caribbean.
 Semmes then studied law and was admitted to the bar.
 He was promoted to lieutenant in February 1837.

 Career

 During the Mexican–American War, he commanded the USS Somers in the Gulf of Mexico.
-In December 1846 a squall hit the ship while under full sail in pursuit of a vessel off Veracruz.
+In December 1846, a squall hit the ship while under full sail in pursuit of a vessel off Veracruz.
 Somers capsized and was lost along with 37 sailors.
-Semmes then served as first lieutenant on the USS Raritan, accompanied the landing force at Veracruz, and was dispatched inland to catch up with the army proceeding to Mexico City.
+Semmes then served as first lieutenant on the USS Raritan, accompanied the landing force at Veracruz, and was dispatched inland to catch up with Army forces proceeding to Mexico City.

 Following the war, Semmes went on extended leave at Mobile, Alabama, where he practiced law and wrote Service Afloat and Ashore During the Mexican War.
-He became extremely popular, and the nearby town of Semmes, Alabama was named after him.
-Semmes also maintained a home in Josephine, Alabama on Perdido Bay.
-He was promoted to the rank of commander in 1855 and was assigned to lighthouse duties until 1860.
-Following Alabama's secession from the Union, Semmes was offered a Confederate naval appointment by the provisional government; he resigned from the U.S. Navy the next day, February 15, 1861.
+He became extremely popular, and the nearby town of Semmes, Alabama, was named after him.
+He also maintained a home in Josephine, Alabama, on Perdido Bay.
+He was promoted to commander in 1855 and was assigned to lighthouse duties until 1860.
+After Alabama seceded from the Union, Semmes was offered a Confederate naval appointment by the provisional government; he resigned from the U.S. Navy the next day, February 15, 1861.